Turning Parenting Fails Into Growth Opportunities

 Failing to provide appropriate limits and expectations

-You may find that you prioritize being your child’s friend over being their parent.
+You may find yourself prioritizing being your child’s friend over being their parent.
 While this can be common, it may not provide proper boundaries and expectations for them to thrive with.
 This style of child-rearing is called permissive parenting, and it can lead to some emotional or behavioral difficulties later in your child’s life.
 To avoid or address this possible area of concern, parents can begin clearly communicating expectations with their child—starting today.
 Consistency can be a helpful tool to encourage true behavioral change.

 Not listening to your child

 Children are small and generally inexperienced people, but they are still individuals with their own thoughts, feelings and ideas.
 Rejecting your child when they approach you with a question or to talk about their day might inhibit them from trying to connect in the future.
-To avoid this, you may consider making an effort to listen to your child without judgment.
+To avoid this, consider making an effort to listen to your child without judgment.
 Sometimes listening to your child can be as small as letting a toddler dress herself and not criticizing what she's wearing, even if it's unusual.

 Expecting perfection or being “too strict”